cta-observatory/nectarchain/docs/index.rst

 **Python**: |python_requires|

 ``nectarchain`` is intended for the high level analysis of the NectarCAM data.
-It is heavily based on [ctapipe](https://github.com/cta-observatory/ctapipe), adding custom code for NectarCAM calibration.
+It is heavily based on `ctapipe <https://github.com/cta-observatory/ctapipe>`_, adding custom code for NectarCAM calibration.

 .. _nectarchain_docs: